unvt/unvt.github.io/README.md

 npm run build
 ```

 The contents of `dist/` are committed to the repository and served from GitHub Pages.
-Whenever changes are merged into `main`, a GitHub Actions workflow automatically runs this build and pushes the updated site to the `gh-pages` branch.
+Whenever changes are merged into `master`, a GitHub Actions workflow automatically runs this build and pushes the updated site to the `gh-pages` branch.